How to Erase Startup Disk on macOS Ventura?

 Disk Utility will repair your disk as soon as it is finished.

-Try wiping it once again after the procedure is finished.
+Try wiping the startup disk once again after the fixing procedure is finished.

 If you have more than one volume on an external disk and want to delete everything, you should erase the volumes individually.
 Choose the volume underneath it; click the down arrow next to the disk's name to view it in Disk Utility's sidebar, then click Erase.